-Avoid Prefer A political leader must work 12 hours a day A political leader must work 12 hours a day and and seven days a week.
-This places a heavy seven days a week.
-This places a heavy burden on burden on him.
-He must cope with this or her/him.
-He/she must cope with this or lose lose popularity. popularity.
+Avoid Prefer A political leader must work 12 hours a day and seven days a week.
+This places a heavy burden on him.
+He must cope with this or lose popularity.
+A political leader must work 12 hours a day and seven days a week.
+This places a heavy burden on her/him.
+He/she must cope with this or lose popularity.